Practical advice on how to help

 What legal and advocacy services are available?

-People affected by mental illness and their families often have difficulty getting access to the treatment and support services they need.
+People affected by mental health issues and their families often have difficulty getting access to the treatment and support services they need.
 They may experience discrimination, or otherwise be treated unfairly.
 In these circumstances it is important to know where to complain, and how to get the most useful and appropriate individual legal or advocacy support.

 Health Complaints Commissioner